the-emoji-guy/twemoji-colr-for-Win10/README.md

 ## Customizing the output

 Once verified that there are no issues running `make`, we can start customizing the font output.
+Set up a clean slate first:

+1. Delete the `build` folder generated earlier.
 1. Remove any SVG files in the `overrides` folder.
-2. Blank out the `ligatures.json` file inside the `extras` folder.
+1. Blank out the `ligatures.json` file inside the `extras` folder.
 The JSON file should only contain: `[]`.
-3. Update all fontnames mentioned inside the `Makefile` and `gruntfile.js` files in the base directory.
+1. Update all fontnames mentioned inside the `Makefile` and `gruntfile.js` files in the base directory.
 Avoid using spaces in the fontname.
-If spaces are required, they need to be escaped with a slash (/) in the `Makefile` code.
+If spaces are required, they need to be escaped with a slash ( `/` ) in the `Makefile` code.

 <br>